 International Climate Campaigns

-I've co-led international coalitions to successfully establish the loss and damage fund and push for an equitable fossil fuel phase-out through the UNFCCC process.
-I've participated in COP27, SB58, COP28.
+I've co-led international coalitions to successfully establish the loss and damage fund, push for an equitable fossil fuel phase-out, and successful adopt the Belem Action Mechanism for a Global Just Transition through the UNFCCC process.
+I've participated in COP27, SB58, COP28, CBD COP16, and COP30.

 Research